YouTube: https://youtube.com/watch?v=n-IH8Xdy5D4

 (06:00) to (08:00)

 Having a non-successful business, that's like, you try things and sometimes it doesn't work.
-For example, we will soon be sending out - to the people who bought Truth or Fail packages - we'll be sending out the ones that we've made and refunding them the money for those because Truth or Fail did not catch on, and I think for a lot of interesting reasons, but ultimately the only way in which I feel that Truth or Fail was- If you are not aware, Truth or Fail was a trivia game that we were trying to get to sell to student unions, pubs, libraries and just have an easy, accessible trivia game that people could play and come together into a physical space and it would have a video version and just a slideshow hosted version.
-And I like this idea, I think it's a great idea and I just don't think that we have the ability to grab the market by its lapels and be like, "Here, here, I got this product for you!"
+For example, we will soon be sending out - to the people who bought Truth or Fail packages - we'll be sending out the ones that we've made and refunding them the money for those because Truth or Fail did not catch on, and I think for a lot of interesting reasons, but ultimately like the only way in which I feel that Truth or Fail was- So this is, if you are not aware, Truth or Fail was a trivia game that we were trying to get to sell to student unions, pubs, libraries and just like have an easy, accessible trivia game that people could play and come together into a physical space and it would have a video version and just a slideshow hosted version.
+And I like this idea, I think it's a great idea and I just don't think that we have the ability to like grab the market by its lapels and be like, "Here, here, I got this product for you!"
 I don't know, I just don't have the expertise in that kind of sales.